vertigis/workflow-activities-cartegraph/README.md

 ## Requirements

+### Cartegraph Versions

+The Cartegraph activities are designed to work with Cartegraph versions `28.1` and above.

 ### VertiGIS Studio Workflow Versions

 The Cartegraph activities are designed to work with VertiGIS Studio Workflow versions `5.36` and above.